langaricaalli37/group-6/README.md

 - Camilla Codell (@github) timeline desginer

 ## TO DO LIST:
-- classes do not include the coding tha is only in the main tab
+- classes do not include the coding that is only presented in main tab
-- logo for the game
 - start and gameover screens
-- updating UML / class diagramn
 - getting the code to work

 ## EDITORS NOTE: